BrokeAss Gourmet, The premier food, wine and lifestyle blog for people who want to live the high life on the cheap.

 • 3/4 cup finely grated Parmigiano-Reggiano $2 for 1.5 oz

-• 1 tsp paprika $1.50 for 1 oz.
+• 1 tsp paprika $1.50 for 1 oz

 Directions

-Preheat oven to 425 degrees F. Prepare a baking pan with parchment paper if you have it, or a good spray of Pam.
+1. Preheat oven to 425 degrees F. Prepare a baking pan with parchment paper if you have it, or a good spray of Pam.

-First, prepare a really good mustard sauce: combine the high quality dijon mustard and a tiny amount of good vinegar for all that is necessary here—finish the sauce with a couple of grinds of good salt and pepper (I love Trader Joe’s sea salt and pepper grinders).
+2. First, prepare a really good mustard sauce: combine the high quality dijon mustard and a tiny amount of good vinegar for all that is necessary here—finish the sauce with a couple of grinds of good salt and pepper (I love Trader Joe’s sea salt and pepper grinders).
 Pound your chicken breasts to flatten to ½ inch thick and let them marinate in the mustard vinaigrette for five minutes (or up to two hours if you are prepping for a party) or until well-coated.

-The secret to a crunchy and delicious Parmesan chicken is in Panko crumbs.
+3. The secret to a crunchy and delicious Parmesan chicken is in Panko crumbs.
 Panko is a wonderful Japanese breading that stays crisp when baking—look for it in the Asian foods section of the grocery store.
 Roll each mustardy breast first in Panko (patting firmly to make sure the crumbs adhere) and roll again in freshly-grated Parmigiano Regiano.
 (Note: don’t use the stuff in the green can—good parmesan is truly worth the investment).
 A final grind of pepper and a little paprika for color and the chicken is ready to bake in the center of the oven for 15-20 minutes or until brown and crusty on top.
-Serve with a beautiful green salad—I used baby spinach with sliced strawberries and pine nuts—or try Gabi’s garlicky broccolini.
+Serve with a beautiful green salad—I used baby spinach with sliced strawberries and pine nuts--or try Gabi’s garlicky broccolini.

 Leave a Comment

-Textile Help (For formatting your comment)
+Textile help (For formatting your comment)

 What They're Saying

-Target-Addict, on Apr 13, 09:33 AM, wrote:
+Target-Addict, on Apr 13, 10:33 AM, wrote:

 This looks REALLY GOOD and I already have all the ingredients at home (Panko breadcrumbs included, believe it or not!) so I think I’ll try this tonight.
 Thanks!

-tom, on Apr 15, 05:38 PM, wrote:
+tom, on Apr 15, 06:38 PM, wrote:

 Love the site.
 Please consider adding a “print” function… I just printed out 12 pages (only needed one) trying to get this recipe.
 Thanks